 6. Your rewards points or miles are too hard to redeem.

 Airlines and hotels love to tempt cardholders with the promise of free travel, but too often the points and miles they offer are not nearly as valuable as they would have you believe.
 The airlines will sometimes allocate few, if any, seats at the lowest mileage levels, and some hotel chains impose blackout dates and capacity controls that are nearly as restrictive.
 Eventually, cardholders realize that they might prefer a card that offers travel rewards in the form of statement credits or cash back.

 It’s good to also be mindful of how applying for a new card or canceling an old one might affect your credit scores.
 (You can get a summary of your credit report data for free, updated monthly, on Credit.com,) If, for example, you expect to apply for a mortgage in the next few months, you should hold off.
 And if you have a limited credit history, it can be wise to leave your old account(s) open.

 Note: It’s important to remember that interest rates, fees and terms for credit cards, loans and other financial products frequently change.
 As a result, rates, fees and terms for credit cards, loans and other financial products cited in these articles may have changed since the date of publication.
 Please be sure to verify current rates, fees and terms with credit card issuers, banks or other financial institutions directly.

-At publishing time, Citi’s Double Cash card and the American Express EveryDay Preferred card are offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of these cards.
+At publishing time, Citi’s Double Cash card is offered through Credit.com product pages, and Credit.com is compensated if our users apply for and ultimately sign up for any of this card.
 However, this relationship does not result in any preferential editorial treatment.